k8-g/T1A3-App/readme.md

         console.print(markdown)
         any_key_return_to_menu()

-The Rich package is used to load a markdown file as well as to style that markdown file, and the `clear screen` and `any_key_return_to_menu` functions are called upon.
+The Rich package is used to load the markdown file as well as to style that markdown file, and the `clear screen` and `any_key_return_to_menu` functions are called upon.

 ### Quit Game